Toews, Greiss lead surging Islanders to 2-1 win over Wild

+NEW YORK — Thomas Greiss made some big saves, rookie Devon Toews got a power-play goal right after Minnesota tied the score, and Anders Lee dived to block a shot with his head late in the game.
+The New York Islanders used a strong team effort to get another win.

-NEW YORK — Devon Toews scored the tiebreaking goal early in the second period, Thomas Greiss stopped 26 shots and the New York Islanders beat the Minnesota Wild 2-1 on Sunday.
+Toews scored the tiebreaking goal early in the second period, Greiss stopped 26 shots and the Islanders beat the Wild 2-1 on Sunday.

+“That’s a sign of our team, how we battle, how hard we work,” Greiss said.
+“Everybody is just doing their job and doing everything they can.”

-Anthony Beauvillier also scored for Metropolitan Division-leading New York, which won for the fourth time in five games and ninth in 12 (9-1-2).
+Anthony Beauvillier also scored for Metropolitan Division-leading New York, which won for the fourth time in five games and ninth in 12 (9-1-2) to increase its lead to five points over second-place Washington.
 The Islanders, who beat Colorado 4-3 in overtime Saturday, improved to 15-2-1 in back-to-back games, including 9-0-0 on the back end.

+“You have to have a winning commitment,” New York coach Barry Trotz said.
+“The whole group has been all-in all year, and we’ve been able to put a few wins together.”

 Mikael Granlund scored for the Wild, who lost for the fifth time in six games (1-3-2).
 Devan Dubnyk, starting for the second straight game after facing just 18 shots in a 4-2 win at New Jersey on Saturday, had 32 saves.